 - Sight Words: See this post about what sight words were not in 100EZ.
 Sight words are in the Language Arts Scope and Sequence, but not in the assignments.
 MODG consultant recommendations limit this to 5 minutes a day.

 - Read Alone instructions for 2nd.
 The online syllabus says 30 minutes, DAILY, not just on Fridays like the printed syllabus.
 Your supplementary history reading texts are intended for this starting at week 20; we find them too hard still.
 But before then, it’s up to you to choose resources.
 There is a list in the back of 100EZ of what to read next along with the words that would need to be taught first.
 Also, there’s an easy reader list in the back of the syllabus for 2GRD and 1GRD.
 If the history books from week 20 on are too hard (which they have been for us), put them in read aloud time and continue to schedule your own read alone resources.
 I often use THIS LIST is what I use to get them up to speed.
-Alternatively, you can buy one of the $7 Sonlight reader guides that schedules out their practice reading and provides comprehension questions and mapping.

 - Read Aloud instructions for 2nd, CIRCLE TIME if you have multi-kid homeschool going.
 It’s not listed in the syllabus beyond the first week, but it’s supposed to be there 30 minutes a day from the booklists in the back.
 We make that a few times a week and it’s WITH the other kids.
 A typical session has a few liturgical or saints picture books from our static family list, especially if someone has a retelling this week, any assigned Bible stories from Knecht (3rd) or Schuster (4th) or Golden Children’s Bible (K), a reading from someone’s supplementary history, and possibly a fiction of living science book chapter.
 (To see how long many classic fiction books take at 15-20 minutes a day, see my metered list.
 Starting Week 20, you will be doing the 2nd grader’s supplementary history this way, if he can’t read it alone.
 Also, the printed syllabus makes it seem like you read a long chapter book in one day.
 Don’t.
 15-20 minutes a day is fine and the order doesn’t really matter.
 We actually find that with all the other reading aloud, we don’t have time to do all of those longer books, so we do the DYOCC recommended Stories of Great Americans for Little Americans.
 ACTUAL SESSION EXAMPLES HERE.
+If you have older kids, don’t stress about sticking to their fiction lists too closely.
+That’s what summer audio books are for! *wink*

 - Math Facts Practice.
 We have Math-It once a week, but your child will need MUCH MORE practice.
 If you use the Saxon option, you don’t have to add this; it’s already there.
 But, if you use the Abeka workbook alone, it’s not.
 The “Speed Drills” seem to be for gaining speed on “already known” facts.
 Get the instruction manual for Abeka2 Arithmetic if you want it scheduled for you.
 MODG consultant recommendations is 5 minutes a day, so I just cherry pick form the Abeka manual what I think they need.
 There’s SO MUCH TO CHOOSE FROM.
 Also, you need to check out this post for what Abeka thinks you did last year.